Charybdis (crab): Charybdis hellerii

 Charybdis hellerii is characterised by a hexagonal, concave carapace with a mottled brownish-grey colour.
 This crab originates from the Indo-West Pacific, from the Red Sea to New Caledonia.
 However this crab has now also successively invaded the Western Atlantic (Florida to Brazil) and the Mediterranean Sea.

 Charybdis japonica

 Charybdis japonica has a hexagonal, concave carapace around 12 cm wide, the whole animal being pale green to olive green in colour.
 It occurs naturally in the waters around Japan, Korea and Malaysia, but has become an invasive species in New Zealand.

-Charybdis lucifera
+Charybdis lucifer

-Charybdis (Charybdis) lucifera, the Yellowish-brown crab, is a species of swimming crab in the family Portunidae.
+Charybdis (Charybdis) lucifer, the Yellowish-brown crab, is a species of swimming crab in the family Portunidae.

 The type locality of this species is Indian Ocean, probably Tranquebar.
 It occurs naturally in the waters around Bangladesh, Malaysia, India, Singapore, Pakistan, Sri Lanka, Indonesia, Taiwan, Thailand, Australia, Italy (Invasive species), Egypt (Invasive species), Mediterranean Sea (Invasive species).